BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ## PriorityClass

-We sacrifice some applications when it's crap.
+We sacrifice some applications when overprovisioning is not enough.

 The overprovisioning magic is based on `PriorityClass` objects.
 We’re using the same logic for our other applications, using `PriorityClass`.